NemanjaMilenkovic/bookProcessor/README.md

 # bookProcessor

-An performance optimized book processing program that returnd metrics of different type.
+A performance optimized book processing program that returnd metrics of different type.

 After the book and the dictionary are loaded, you can find:
 - a definition for every word in a book,